Daniel Grassl: 2024–2025 season: Return to competition

-After placing eighth at the 2025 European Figure Skating Championships, he competed at the 2025 World Figure Skating Championships, placing 13th.
+After placing eighth at the 2025 European Figure Skating Championships, he competed at the 2025 World Figure Skating Championships, placing thirteenth.

 He capped off his season with the 2025 World Team Trophy where Team Italy finished third, taking the bronze medal.
 “At this competition I was not so much pressured,” said Grassl.
 “I felt the team event is really a fun competition, but at the same time, I wanted to end this season because for me it’s very long.”

-2025–2026 season
+2025–2026 season: Milano Cortina Olympics team bronze

-Grassl opened the 2025-26 season at 2025 CS Nepela Memorial where he earned the bronze.
+Grassl opened his season at 2025 CS Nepela Memorial where he earned the bronze.
 Later in October, he then competed at 2025 Cup of China, winning the silver medal.
 "I couldn't wait for it to be over," a nervous Grassl said after the free skate.
 "But then, once I was on the ice, I really enjoyed the moment."
+He followed up with a fifth-place win at 2025 Skate America, qualifying for the 2025-26 Grand Prix Final.

+At the 2025–26 Grand Prix Final, Grassl placed fourth overall.
+“I’m feeling really good,” said the 23-year-old after the free skate.
+“I’m very happy how I performed today.
+It was like amazing, and I’m very happy about this result.
+I tried to give my best, and also in the steps I really tried to give everything.
+So, I’m very happy about this.”
+He went on to win his sixth national title at the 2026 Italian Championships.
+He was subsequently named to the 2026 Winter Olympic team.

+Grassl later placed 13th overall at the 2026 European Figure Skating Championships after a 15th-place finish in the free skate.
+“This is not what I worked for, but it’s okay,” said the 23-year-old.
+“I’m just going to work for the next one.
+This will give me much more motivation to get better and do better at the Olympics.”